Walter Energy shares up on report of possible bid

-NEW YORK Shares of Walter Energy Inc jumped more than 21 percent Wednesday after a report suggested that Anglo American was weighing a bid for the metallurgical coal miner.
+NEW YORK Shares of Walter Energy Inc WLT.N jumped 28 percent Wednesday morning after a report that Anglo American (AAL.L) was weighing a bid for the metallurgical coal miner.

 The Times of London newspaper said in its market report on Wednesday that there were rumors of a bid for Walter by diversified mining group Anglo American.